 - If too long of a time will pass before a catheterization lab is available

-Thrombolytics should be avoided or used with great caution in the following patients:
+Thrombolytics should be avoided or used with great caution in the following people:

-- When symptoms have continued beyond 12 hours
+- When symptoms have lasted longer than 12 hours

 - Pregnant women

-- People who have experienced recent trauma (especially head injury) or invasive surgery
+- People who have experienced recent trauma (such as head injury) or invasive surgery

 - People with active peptic ulcers

-- Patients who have been given prolonged CPR
+- People who have been given prolonged CPR

 - Current users of anticoagulants

-- Patients who have experienced any recent major bleeding
+- People who have experienced any recent major bleeding

-- Patients with uncontrolled high blood pressure, especially when systolic is higher than 180 mm Hg
+- People with uncontrolled high blood pressure, particularly when systolic pressure is higher than 180 mm Hg

-The sooner that thrombolytic drugs are given after a heart attack, the better.
+The sooner that thrombolytic drugs are given after a heart attack begins, the better.
 The benefits of thrombolytics are highest within the first 3 hours.
 They can still help if given within 12 hours of a heart attack.